The EU AI Act: What to Expect as New Legislation Takes Better Effect From August 2024

 In Image: European Parliament

-A recently established AI Board, with members from all 27 EU member states, will assist the AI Office.
-This body is in charge of establishing policies, encouraging member state collaboration, and guaranteeing that the Act is applied uniformly across the EU.
-The AI Board seeks to promote a unified and coordinated approach to AI legislation by including high-level representatives from each member state, resolving cross-border challenges, and guaranteeing that all nations follow the same standards.
+The new AI Board, will be comprised of representatives from each of the 27 EU Member States, to assist the AI Office.
+This body also enacts policies, fosters member state collaboration and ensures that the Act is applied uniformly across the EU.
+That means the AI Board wants to establish a harmonized, coordinated approach to AI legislation, made up of the top-level representatives from each member state, which would tackle cross-border issues and ensure that every nation abides by the same rules.

 Leave a Comment